17matejka/ACES-1.2.0-OCIO-v1-config-with-ARRI-LogCv4/README.md

 https://www.postwork.io/blog/2021/7/6/creating-an-f-log-colorspace-for-the-aces-ocio-config-in-nuke

 I tried to build ACES 1.2, but I could not figure out the right dependencies - fixed 1, broke 1.
-So I stick with Nathan's Docker build for ACES 1.1.
-For my purpose it does not matter, because from this build I only need it .spi1d LUT LogC4_to_Linear.spi1d to generate.
-Than I copy LogCv4 from this 1.1 build to ACES 1.2.0 oficial config a little modified it.
+So I sticked with Nathan's Docker build for ACES 1.1.
+For my purpose it does not matter, because from this build I only wanted to generate .spi1d LUT LogC4_to_Linear.spi1d.
+Than I copy LogCv4 color space definition from this 1.1 build to ACES 1.2.0 oficial config a little modified it.

 For LogCv4 definition, I used an official document from ARRI: https://www.arri.com/resource/blob/278790/bea879ac0d041a925bed27a096ab3ec2/2022-05-arri-logc4-specification-data.pdf